Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Signal Towers

-The top photo is from a postcard dated October 18, 1916.
-The wooden signal tower in the foreground was later replaced by G cabin.
-The concrete foundation still stands inside the wye.
-For some time it was unclear when G cabin was built; most of my sources indicated a build date in the late 1930’s.
+For some time it was unclear when the brick G cabin was built; most of my sources indicated a build date in the late 1930’s.
 Then I received an email from O. B. Omohundro, Jr, who wrote, “The wooden tower ... was in use up to the late 40s.
 When the brick tower (G Cabin) was built, a gentleman by the name of Tom Taylor, who owned the Old Oaken Bucket hotel on main street, bought the wooden tower and moved the upper part of it to form the office of Taylor’s Pontiac.
 This section of the old tower still exists today although if you don’t know the history, you probably would not recognize it.”
 He later spoke to Mr. Taylor’s son about the tower and then sent me this: “His son says that it was moved about 1945 and the picture is marked 1950.
 The address on North Main is 208, but the roof is about all you will recognize of the original building.”
 I’ve since been able to confirm this information: the C&O Valuation maps show that G cabin was built in 1945 and that the wooden tower was removed in 1946.
-The top photo is from an old postcard and shows the tower in use. (circa 1916, from the collection of Larry Z. Daily) The next photo shows the top of the tower in its new location.
-(1950, from Garnett A. Taylor, used with permission) The third photo shows the tower — still recognizable — in July of 1975 (J. G. Madden photo.
-From a slide in the collection of Larry Z. Daily) The bottom photo shows the tower as it appears now.
-(2003, Larry Z. Daily)
+This photo shows the top of the tower in its new location.
+(1950, from Garnett A. Taylor, used with permission)

 This is G Cabin as it appeared on July 1, 1990.
 It is a fine example of the C&O’s standard brick cabin.
 Note that all the train order semaphores were still in place.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

 By 1995 things hadn’t changed much.
+Do note, however, that the train order semaphore blades are gone.
 (Photo by Larry Z. Daily)

 After 66 years G Cabin no longer officially exists.
 The Buckingham Branch RR has renamed it East Gordonsville.
 (2011 photo by Gary Smith.
 Used with permission)